 Due diligence

-Businesses shall undertake due diligence procedures and methods in interpreting and implementing all requirements, exemptions, exceptions and derogations.
+Businesses shall undertake to consider due diligence procedures and methods in interpreting and implementing all requirements, exemptions, exceptions and derogations.

 2The termination of existing contracts, the refusal of deliveries and the inclusion of sanctions clauses regarding the supply of humanitarian goods and goods necessary for the functioning of critical infrastructure are unacceptable, especially in the cases when the business is a monopolist producer of the critical / essential / life-saving goods and/ or equipment.